bleu/monorepo/README.md

-# bleu's Tools
+# bleu's Monorepo

-The Bleu Tools repository serves as a hub for open-source projects aimed at empowering Balancer users with additional functionalities, analytics, and ease of use.
-Here, you will find a variety of tools and utilities that can be used to augment your experience as user of different protocols.
-Currently, we have tools about the CoW and Balancer protocols.
+This repo serves as a hub for open-source projects, applications, and packages aimed at empowering DeFi users with enhanced functionalities, analytics, and ease of use.
+This repository encompasses tools and utilities to augment experiences across different protocols, including Balancer, CoW, and other integrated platforms.

-The tools are live at https://tools.balancer.blue and https://balancer-tools.bleu.studio.

 ## Avaliable tools